 Recent research is helping us to better understand the experience that first-generation students undergo when they enter college.
 Nicole Stephens, a psychologist at Northwestern University, suggests that there is something of a mismatch.
 The cultural framework that first-generation students (those whose parents don’t have a four-year college degree) bring to campus, and that of continuing-generation students (those who have at least one parent with a four-year college degree), administrators and professors, are different.
 First-generation college students are more likely to have an interdependent cultural framework, seeing the world and themselves in a way that is more socially oriented and that emphasises family, community and social place.
 Continuing-generation students, administrators and professors tend to have an independent cultural framework, seeing the world and themselves in a way that is more individually oriented and that emphasises self-expression, autonomy and independence.
 Part of the achievement gap, she hypothesises, between first-generation and continuing-generation students derives from this difference.

 Students from marginalised communities who attend elite universities find themselves living and studying not just with the children of middle-class professionals but also with those who come from the richest families in the country.
 These universities produce an elite, but they also reproduce it, admitting a disproportionate number of students from the highest income sectors.
-As research from the economist Raj Chetty’s project shows, four in 10 students attending an ‘Ivy plus’ college (the eight Ivy League universities, plus the University of Chicago, Stanford University, the Massachusetts Institute of Technology and Duke University) are from the top 0.1 per cent in the US.
+As research from the economist Raj Chetty’s project shows, four in 10 students from the top 0.1 per cent attend an ‘Ivy plus’ college (the eight Ivy League universities, plus the University of Chicago, Stanford University, the Massachusetts Institute of Technology and Duke University).
 The median income at these institutions is $171,000, or the 92nd percentile of the income distribution.
 Oxbridge admits around 80 per cent of its student body from the top-two wealthiest income brackets in the UK.
 So what is it like, if you are a student who comes from a poor or outside background, to attend and be educated at such a university?

 To isolate the effect of culture on the experiences of college students, the sociologist Anthony Jack compares the experiences of two different groups of low-income, minority students at a selective, liberal arts college.
 What Jack calls ‘the privileged poor’ are those low-income, black students who attended elite, private high schools on scholarship programmes.
 Meanwhile, ‘the doubly disadvantaged’ are students who come from a similar family background but who attended their regular public high school.
 The privileged poor find college a much easier place to navigate.
 They are already familiar with the culture that dominates such institutions.
 One of the privileged poor students whom Jack interviews says: